quicwg/multipath/draft-ietf-quic-multipath.md

 packet number space.

-To add a new path to an existing QUIC connection with multipath support, a client starts a path validation on the chosen path, as further described in {{path-initiation}}.
+To add a new path to an existing QUIC connection with multipath support, a client starts a path validation on or send a packet the chosen path, as further described in {{path-initiation}}.
-A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address (see {{Section 8 of QUIC-TRANSPORT}}).
 In this version of the document, a QUIC server does not initiate the creation of a path, but it can validate a new path created by a client.